eleven-lab/parsley/README.md

 ```

 ## ToDo
-- UDP support
+- UDP support for stream of data
 - mitm gateway
-- parsers for data
+- different parsers for different TCP based application protocols

-- configuration of certificate cloning ( dynamic )
+- Certificate cloning should be configurable
-- iptables cleanup
+- iptables cleanup should erase only added rules not all nat table
-- parsing of different application protocols
 - handling of multiple client connections and multiple threads
-- handle listening ports on mitm and service emulation
+- handle listening ports on mitm and different services ( ports )
 - make the project more modular
 - handling connection reset from server or client
-- do a better formatting
+- do a better formatting of the output
-- do a logger
+- do a better logging
+- log stuff into a file
 - handle data without EOD
 - handle exceptions better
+- if the server does not have a certificate the program will stall without throwing an exception
+- accept spoofed IP packets without ip tables

+## Limitations
+It utilize SOCK_STREAM sockets which are the only one that can be wrapped in a ssl socket.